The links below correspond to screens in the software.

 These control what fields appear at the top level, and they can make a big difference in the ease of use of the software.

-These fields include the investment type, title, and the party on whose affidavit an asset should appear.
+Fields shown at the top level when you are preparing the financial affidavit include the investment type, title, and the party on whose affidavit an asset should appear.

 That will cause fields that are useful in financial planning, such as tax category and tax basis to appear at the top level.

-All fields always appear at the “more info” level.
+Again, all fields always appear at the "more info" level.

-The second line of checkboxes at the top of the screen gives you the option to show or hide fields for separate property and the valuation date.
+Under Data Entry Options, the first set of checkboxes at the top of the screen gives you the option to show or hide fields for separate property and the valuation date.

 The third line relates to property division.